 BM, Southern Methodist University; MM, University of Cincinnati; DMA, Rutgers University

 Lynn Raley has performed across the United States and in Canada, The Netherlands, Taiwan, and Thailand.
 He has presented solo piano recitals of contemporary music in Dallas, Houston, Cincinnati, and New York and given concert-talks on contemporary music at the Juilliard School, Rice University, Westminster Choir College, Anderson University, and the Taipei National University of the Arts.
 His commitment to the music of our time has brought him engagements at the Santa Fe and Florida international festivals of electro-acoustic music, the New Music New College series in Sarasota FL, and contemporary music festivals in Texas, Florida, Alabama, and Tennessee.

-Dr. Raley was a Fulbright Scholar in 2012-13, teaching at the National Chiao Tung University in Taiwan, and performing solo concerts around the island that showcased new scores by both American and Taiwanese composers.
-In 2015, he performed at the Burapha Music and Performing Arts International Festival in Thailand with baritone James Martin.
-In the U.S., he has performed with the Houston Symphony under Akira Endo, Cincinnati Philharmonia under Gerhard Samuel, Rutgers Summerfest Orchestra under Carl St. Clair, and the Mississippi Symphony Orchestra under Crafton Beck.
+In the US he has performed with the Houston Symphony under Akira Endo, Cincinnati Philharmonia under Gerhard Samuel, Rutgers Summerfest Orchestra under Carl St. Clair, and the Mississippi Symphony Orchestra under Crafton Beck.
 Chamber music collaborations include the José White Quartet of Cuba, the Amabilé Quartet, and as a member of Trio Appassionato with violinist Marta Szlubowska and cellist Alexander Russakovsky.